Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player: Abstract

 \section{Abstract}

-A $(\phi,\epsilon)$-Expander-decomposition of a graph $G$ is a partition of $V$ into clusters $V_1,\ldots,V_k$ with conductance $\Phi(G[V_i]) \ge \phi$, such that there are at most $\epsilon \phi m$ inter-cluster edges.
-We consider the problem of computing such a decomposition for a given $G$ and expansion parameter $\phi$, while minimizing $\epsilon$.
-Saranurak and Wang~\cite{saranurak2019expander} gave a randomized $O(m \log^4m/\phi)$ algorithm for computing a $(\phi, \log^3 n)$-expander decomposition.
-As a main building block,~\cite{saranurak2019expander} use an adaptation of the algorithm of R\"{a}cke et al.~\cite{racke2014computing} for computing an approximate balanced sparse cut.
-Both algorithms rely on the \emph{cut-matching game} of Khandekar et al.~\cite{khandekar2009graph}.
+A $(\phi,\epsilon)$-expander decomposition of a graph $G$ (with $n$ vertices and $m$ edges) is a partition of $V$ into clusters $V_1,\ldots,V_k$ with conductance $\Phi(G[V_i]) \ge \phi$, such that there are at most $\epsilon m$ inter-cluster edges.
+Such a decomposition plays a crucial role in many graph algorithms.
+We give a randomized $\tilde{O}(m/\phi)$ time algorithm for computing a $(\phi, \phi\log^2 {n})$-expander decomposition.
+This improves upon the $(\phi, \phi\log^3 {n})$-expander decomposition also obtained in $\tilde{O}(m/\phi)$ time by [Saranurak and Wang, SODA 2019] (SW) and brings the number of inter-cluster edges within logarithmic factor of optimal.

-Orecchia et al.~\cite{orecchia2008partitioning}, using spectral analysis, improved upon~\cite{khandekar2009graph} by giving a fast algorithm that computes a sparse cut with better approximation guarantee.
-Using the technique of~\cite{orecchia2008partitioning} for computing expander decompositions or balanced cuts~\cite{racke2014computing,saranurak2019expander}, encounters many hurdles since the graph structure constantly changes, making it difficult to perform spectral analysis.

-In this paper, we manage to exploit the technique of~\cite{orecchia2008partitioning} to compute an expander decomposition, hence improving the result by Saranurak and Wang~\cite{saranurak2019expander}.
-Specifically, we give a randomized algorithm for computing a $(\phi, \log^2 {n})$-expander decomposition of a graph, in $O(m\log^7 m + \frac{m \log^4m}{\phi})$ time.
-Our new result is achieved by using a novel combination of a symmetric version of the potential functions of ~\cite{orecchia2008partitioning,racke2014computing,saranurak2019expander} with a new variation of Cheeger's inequality for the notion of \emph{near-expansion}.
+\looseness = -1 One crucial component of SW's algorithm is a non-stop version of the cut-matching game of [Khandekar, Rao, Vazirani, JACM 2009] (KRV): The cut player does not stop when it gets from the matching player an unbalanced sparse cut, but continues to play on a trimmed part of the large side.
+The crux of our improvement is the design of a non-stop version of the cleverer cut player of [Orecchia, Schulman, Vazirani, Vishnoi, STOC 2008] (OSVV).
+The cut player of OSSV uses a more sophisticated random walk, a subtle potential function, and spectral arguments.
+Designing and analysing a non-stop version of this game was an explicit open question asked by SW.